elnuraliyev111/datasctructure/README.md

-# datasctructure
+# Node
-code academy algorithm and datasctructure
+## code academy algorithm and datastructure

-Python Nodes Review
+# Python Nodes Review
 We have a few zany characters to keep track of and Python nodes may do just the trick.
 Let’s get started…

 Instructions